drBenway/pixi-vn-wiki/start/input.md

 In Visual Novels it may be necessary to ask the user to enter text, number, date, etc.

 Pixi’VN provides functions to manage this possibility.
-In short, the operation is that through the functions provided you enable and can set the type of variable that will be requested from the user, while the [UI](/start/interface.md) side will have to manage the information obtained from this variable.
+In short, through the functions provided by Pixi’VN, you can enable the game to request input from the player, while the [UI](/start/interface.md) must manage the information obtained from this variable.

 ## Requesting input